Okanagan weekend forecast

 A A

-We will have the rest of your weather details coming up at 5 and 6:30 and 11pm – Hope you can join us!
+We will have the rest of your weather details coming up at 5, 6:30 and 11pm – hope you can join us!

 ~ Duane English / Wesla Wong